glennmuga/CI-CD-pipeline-AWS-Jenkins-Docker-K8s/README.md

 ➢ Check in Kubernetes the pods are getting created or not.
 ➢ Now copy the service IP and paste it in the browser and check the output.

+Solution:
+We will create 3 instances,
+1 Git Client server
+1 Jenkins server
+1 tomcat server in the beginning
+Choose t2. medium instance type for Jenkins since it requires 2 core cpu

+Solution:

+We will create 3 instances, 1 Git Client server
+1 Jenkins server
+1 tomcat server in the beginning
+Choose t2. medium instance type for Jenkins since it requires 2 core cpu

+Add Security group rules as suggested below

+Connect the instances with the terminal

+Initialize Git repository , ssh-keygen to connect the git client machine with the git repository.

+The files are successfully pushed in the git repository.

+Add ssh key to github repo to create a link between the github termial and web server

+Add the git repo to your terminal

+Install Jenkins on your Jenkins terminal

+Open the Jenkins server using the public ip of the instance

+You can see we have now entered the Jenkins dashboard

+Create API token in Jenkins

+To connect Jenkins with GitHub repository we need to add Webhooks

+After adding the following we can build Jenkins and test the build is successful.

+Now we will install maven on our server :

+In Jenkins> dashboard > manage Jenkins > available plugins > maven integration >install

+In installed plugins > type github > disable github branch source plugin and enable github plugin.

+After installing restart Jenkins
+In Manage Jenkins add tools and paste the java and maven path from Jenkins-server

+You can now build maven and see the successful build below , we have received our git repo modules as seen below

+The webapp .war file is visible which indicates that maven is building artifacts successfully.

+Now we will build Apache tomcat server

+Download the tomcat using wget command

+Open tomcat using the public ip

+Add user’s admin, deployer and assign roles using vim tomcat-users.xml

+Shutdown and start the tomcat

+Now open the Apache tomcat server

+Expose the web application on tomcat using public Ip on 8080 Port

+Create global credentials for tomcat server in Jenkins machine To integrate tomat server with Jenkins:
+Go to Manage Jenkins > plugin > available plugins > deploy to container > install Manage Jenkins > Credentials > system > global credentials > add
+Username: deployer Password: deployer

+Docker server
+Launch docker server

+Install docker and start the service

+Do SSH-KEYGEN to connect the server with docker server

+Configure AWS

+Copy public Ip address of Jenkins in docker Copy public Ip of Jenkins, docker in Jenkins

+Now we can ping the terminals of each other and check the terminals are connecte

+Add ssh server of Jenkins and docker in Jenkins dashboard to connect terminal to jenkins

+From post build actions select build artifacts over ssh we are connecting Jenkins with docker by providing docker IP

+The commands for creating the image and pushing image into ECR

+Build again and see build is successful

+Image is successfully pushed into ECR

+Kubernetes cluster
+Launch the Kubernetes server

+Attach the role to the Kubernetes instance with the access to permissions of eks, elasticcontairregistry and iam full access.

+Configure AWS

+Aws user has been configured here through access key and secret key generated in the Aws console.
+Install EKSCTL and KUBECTL
+Create EKS cluster with a name, region, subnets and without nodes.

+Create node group

+Create a deployment file

+Create a service file

+Apply the both files
+Kubectl apply -f deployment.yaml Kubectl apply -f service.yaml Check the deployment and services

+Copy ssh public keys of Jenkins into Kubernetes and Kubernetes into Jenkins

+Add Kubernetes server into Jenkins

+Add build artifacts

+Now build the job

+Expose application using external Ip address It is successfully deployed and running

+In this way we have automated the whole process.
+If there are any modifications in the jsp file from github jenkins will automatically build the project and the changes will be reflected on the live webpage automatically.
+If there are any errors in the modification the build will be failed and the webpage will not be updated.
+It will show the last successful built which will help in preventing our webpage from crashing.

+By- Glenn Muga.